 10. Explore the Rest of Sembalun and Senaru – North Lombok

-You may have noticed that many of the items on this list of things to do in Lombok have been in the north.
+You may have noticed that many of the items on this list of epic things to do on Lombok have been in the north.
 In terms of adventure travel, the north of Lombok has plenty of variety and countless things to do.

 For off-the-beaten-path travel, I’d suggest spending a couple of days in Sembalun to explore the waterfalls, rice fields, and epic hikes and viewpoints.

 11. Malase Hill Sunset Viewpoint